c8r/lab/docs/npm.md

 ## Publishing as an npm package

-First, change directory to your Lab project.
+First, change directory to your Lab project and run `npm init -y` if you don't have a `pacakge.json`.
 Then install the `@compositor/lab` which is the command line version of the Lab app.

 ```
 npm install --save-dev @compositor/lab
 ```

-Next add the two following scripts to your `package.json` (or run `npm init -y` if you don't yet have that file).
+Next add the two following scripts to your `package.json`.

 ```js
 "scripts": {